-Humans, like other animals, are endowed with a wide range of sensory capacities such as hearing, feeling, seeing, smelling… This rich variety of senses allows our brains to represent the surrounding environment with fidelity and precision, so that we can parse information, store it in memory and, react successfully as a function of events.
-However, to achieve coherent mental representations of the environment our brains must coordinate the distinct sources of sensory information effectively across their different temporal properties, spatial frames of reference, and encoding formats.
-I am interested in the neural and behavioural principles underlying the selection and integration of such multi-sensory information.
-To achieve this, I use an experimental approach based on psychophysics, a variety of neuroimaging methods to measure neural activity (EEG, fMRI), and brain stimulation techniques (TMS).
+I am interested in multisensory perception and attention in humans.
+Like many other animals, humans are endowed with a wide range of sensory capacities such as hearing, feeling, seeing, smelling and so on.
+This rich variety of senses allows our brains to represent the surrounding environment with fidelity and precision, so that we can parse information, maintain it as memories, make decisions, and plan and carry out actions.
+However, to achieve coherent mental representations our brains must coordinate the distinct sources of sensory information effectively across their different temporal scales, spatial frames of reference, and representational formats.
+I am interested in the neural and behavioural principles underlying the selection, integration and representation of such multisensory information.
+To achieve this, I use experimental approaches based on psychophysics, a variety of neuroimaging methods to measure neural activity (EEG, fMRI), and brain stimulation techniques (TMS).

 Selected research activities

 Director of the Center for Brain and Cognition, Universitat Pompeu Fabra

 Scientific Coodinator: RIS3CAT Cluster Emergent del Cervell Humà